anujs2099/rhce-sample-exams_1st-edition/lab3.md

 -  Use the inventory file & configuration file from lab1/task2
 -  Write a playbook as follows:
    - runs on all hosts
+   - installs package httpd only when distribution is "RedHat" and free memory available is atleast 1512
+   - make sure to use a distribution independent module to install httpd

 **Task 8**